On my first day in Oklahoma, I learned there are more things to do in Norman than I could possibly imagine covering in 24 hours.

 Did you enjoy this post on things to do in Norman, Oklahoma?
 Have you ever been to Norman, Oklahoma?
 Let me know in the comments below!

-Disclaimer: I was kindly hosted by Visit Norman during my trip to this adorable city.
+Disclosure: I was kindly hosted by Visit Norman during my trip to this adorable city.
 But as always, all thoughts and opinions and food-fawning are my own.